lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-P 358-9 very brief descirption of the temperament of increased voluntarity--- associated with the king of Sweden, and tied to the qualities that distinguish men from brutes
+P 358-9 very brief description of the temperament of increased voluntarily--- associated with the king of Sweden, and tied to the qualities that distinguish men from brutes